google/gapid/docs/building.md

 * Open the msys2 terminal.
 * Type: `pacman -Syu --noconfirm` and press enter.
 * Close and reopen the msys2 terminal.
+* Note that pacman may need to update itself before updating other packages, so repeat the above two steps until pacman no longer updates anything.
 * Type: `pacman -S mingw-w64-x86_64-gcc --noconfirm` and press enter.
 * Close the msys2 terminal